wpbrown/oakproxy/docs/README.md

 **Destination** | *required* | The URL for the backend application being proxied.
 Example: `http://hr.corp.contoso.com/`.
 **PathAuthOptions** | *required* | At least one path authentication option object.
 AuthenticatorBindings | *optional* | An array of authenticator binding objects.
+ClaimsProviderBindings | *optional* | An array of claims provider binding objects.
 ApiAllowWebSession | `false` | For paths configured for `Api` authentication, allow them to also accept a valid pre-established OpenID Connect web session instead of a JWT bearer token.
 This is useful for supporting legacy applications that make authenticated AJAX calls from their web application.
 WebRequireRoleClaim | `false` | Require the user who logs directly in the application via the web to have the `user_web` role in their token.
 See [Require User Assignment](#require-user-assignment) for more information.
 SessionCookieSameSiteMode | `Lax` | The SameSite mode to use for the OpenID Connect session cookie.
 See "Cookie.SameSite" under "AddCookie Options" [here](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/cookie?view=aspnetcore-2.2#configuration) for more information.